ekafyi/astro-ai-review-summary/README.md

 # Astro Server Islands + Gemini API + AI SDK starter template

-AI-generated product reviews analysis with Astro and Gemini API via Vercel’s AI SDK.
+AI-powered product reviews analysis with Astro and Gemini API via Vercel’s AI SDK.
 Modified from [Vercel’s Next.js template](https://github.com/vercel/ai-review-summary).

 > This is a demo of AI generated summaries of customer reviews for an e-commerce storefront.
 The demo takes a set of customer reviews, and uses an LLM to create summaries of those reviews.
 It then displays the summary and the reviews in a demo UI.
 > <cite>– Original template repo description</cite>